jlandgre/ExcelSteps/Readme.md

 1. Open `Right Triangles Example.xlsx`.
 Note that it is a simple, unformatted data table representing the lengths of sides A and B in a few right triangles.
 <br/><br/><img src=Assets/Triangles1.png alt="Unmodified table" width=250><br/>

-2. Choose `Refresh Excel Tables` from the Add-ins ribbon's ExcelStepper menu.
+2. Choose `Refresh Excel Tables` from the Add-ins ribbon's ExcelSteps menu.
 <br/><br/><img src=Assets/AddinsMenu.png alt="Excel Add-ins Ribbon" width=400><br/>

 3. In the dialog box, select the Refresh and Replace checkboxes next to the `Triangles` worksheet name.
 Click OK